JacobDWaters/Okta-Workflows/Connectors/Google/readme.md

 #### Custom API Action and _authping cards
 flows for doing a `Custom API Action` card as well as handling `_authping`(authentication validation) have been included.
 These flows must be downloaded and individually uploaded to the connector.

-the  connector is Google API agnostic, so you will need to determine which endpoint and HTTP request you want to for the `_authping` flow first.
+the  connector is Google API agnostic, so you will need to determine which endpoint and HTTP request you want to use for the `_authping` flow first.
 Update and save before implementing.
 I strongly recommend you use a simple GET Http request for authentication verification.
 HTTP requests like `GET https://www.googleapis.com/drive/v3/files` may take a long time to process or fail outright.

 Note: neither card has been fully tested currently and may fail.
 If that happens, file a pull request or send a message and I will fix.